 My goal has been set to climb Kilimanjaro 50 times in my lifetime.
-I have climbed Kilimanjaro 18 times now and hoping to hit 20 climbs by the end of 2015.
+I have climbed Kilimanjaro 23 times now and hoping to hit 25 climbs by the end of 2017.
 This is not ultimate goal.
 The goal is offering quality treks and climbs up Kilimanjaro.
-I personally have lead over 220 people to achieve their dream of climbing Kilimanjaro.
-I have done this with great success because of our assistance to our clients.
+I personally have lead over 310 people to achieve their dream of climbing Kilimanjaro.
+I have done this with great success because we have a wealth of information on training, preparation and assistance to our clients.
 We have the following in place to help you make a safe and successful ascent of Kilimanjaro:

 1).
 Personal training advice: Call us